Ashmit-05/GOLANG/NOTES/Slices.md

 Slices are used very often in Go.
-Think of them as dynamic arrays
+Think of them as dynamic [[Arrays]]
 ## Declaration

 ### Method 1